hugisveitti/thesis/README.md

 python main.py
 ```

-but the appropriate models will have to be downloaded and stored in the correct folder.
+but the appropriate models will have to be downloaded and stored in the correct folders.